US Immigration Guidelines

 Very Important Information!

 You are required to notify Avila's International Student Services office of any changes in your program or status.
 You are also required to understand the rules and responsibilities of your F-1 student status.
-As part of your responsibility, you must continue to provide information to Avila's International Student Services office while you are a student and while you are on OPT.
+As part of your responsibility, you must continue to provide information to Avila's International Student Services in the Registrar's office while you are a student and while you are on OPT.
 Failure to follow these policies could cause problems with re-entering the U.S. and your student status.

 For all F-1 Students at Avila: